Why Even Be More Social In The First Place?

 I'm not going to try to convince anyone of anything

 Before I start talking about some possible reasons someone may want to be more social, I want to say that I'm not trying to change anyone's mind.
 Sure, I have my own biases.
-It would be disingenuous to pretend otherwise.
-Personally I think for most people learning to be more social can make their lives more fun and rewarding.
-However, I think everyone should make their own decisions what would work best for them.
+It would be fake to pretend otherwise.
+Personally I think for most people, developing their social skills can make their lives more fun and rewarding.
+However, I think everyone should make their own decisions about what would work best for them.
 I don't think it's my job to try to sell you on any particular path.

 I couldn't convince you of anything even if I wanted to

-Even if I wanted to try to force my opinion on you, I don't think I'd have the power to.
+Even if I wanted to try to force my opinion on you, I don't have the power to.
 There are no magic arguments I can make that could totally sway your viewpoint.
-The value of socializing is something you have to want and experience for yourself.
+If you value socializing and want to get better at, that's something that has to come from within.
 It's not a matter of hearing some logical arguments and deciding to feel differently.